 To further draw attention to their challenge, Kroger partnered with four TikTok innovators to post videos for the hashtag.

 Another option for eCommerce brands who want to start advertising on TikTok is biddable ads.
-The current ad unit that’s available on TikTok is in-stream video.
+The current ad unit that’s available on TikTok is an in-stream video.
 As users scroll through their feeds, they may be introduced to in-stream video ads.
 The idea is that users can consume ads in a way that doesn’t completely disrupt their experience.

 Biddable ad models on TikTok include: